If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Advantages of solid wood doors.

-Wooden doors from a sustainable source are good for the environment, and a solid door can be long-lasting and offer good heat and noise insulation if looked after properly.
+Wooden doors from a sustainable source are good for the environment.
+A solid door can be long-lasting and offer good heat and noise insulation if looked after properly.
 Here are the main advantages of choosing a solid wood door.

 Insulation – wooden doors offer good thermal protection, especially when installed with decent draught excluders and edging sealants.